phorton1/base-apps-raymarine/NET/docs/wpmgr.md

 which is the low order nibble of the command word.

-- A **request** is a series one or more *messages* sent from the client to NAVQRY, always in two packets.
+- A **request** is a series one or more *messages* sent from the client to WPMGR, always in two packets.
-- A **reply** is a series of one or more messages sent from NAVQRY to the client in response to a request, always in two packets.
+- A **reply** is a series of one or more messages sent from WPMGR to the client in response to a request, always in two packets.
-- An **event** is a series of one ore more messages sent from NAVQRY to the client, always sent in a single packet, though several events may happen in rapid succession.
+- An **event** is a series of one ore more messages sent from WPMGR to the client, always sent in a single packet, though several events may happen in rapid succession.

-Here is an example request sent from the client to NAVQRY
+Here is an example request sent from the client to WPMGR

-	NAVQRY <-- 1000
+	WPMGR <-- 1000
-	NAVQRY <-- 02020f00 01000000 00000000 00000000
+	WPMGR <-- 02020f00 01000000 00000000 00000000

 In this example

 - the *length* is 1000 == 0x0010 == 16 bytes
 - the *command word* is 0202
 - the *func word* is **always 0F00** == 0x00f0 == 15,
-  the NAVQRY function
+  the WPMGR function
 - the *seq_num* is 01000000 = 0x00000001== 1
 - the *data* is 00000000 00000000